marshall-strong/wickham/TAYLOR-Model-8754-Ice-Cream-Machine.md

 4. Step 4: Install the freezer door.

-* Insert the baffle rod(s) through the opening in the beater(s) and seat the door flush with the freezing cylinder.
+* Insert the baffle rods through the opening in the beaters and seat the door flush with the freezing cylinder.
 With the door seated on the freezer studs, install the handscrews.
 Tighten equally in a crisscross pattern to insure the door is snug.

 * Note that on the Model 8754, the short handscrews go on the bottom and the long handscrews go on the top.